AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/And/If/RemoteCheck/tc.rst

-Check SC on ``if A and then B`` where both conditions are a function call that
+"if A and then B", where both conditions are a function call that may raise an exception
 ==============================================================================

 Check SC on ``if A and then B`` where both conditions are a function call that